 An ideation process that created the main mechanic of the game

-Angle Jungle is an educational puzzle game for fourth to sixth graders studying geometry.
-Initially our requirements were up in the air, though we eventually settled on the following rather vague objectives:
+Angle Jungle is an award winning educational puzzle game for fourth to sixth graders studying geometry.
+At the start of development our requirements were up in the air.
+Following discussions with our client we settled on the following objectives:

 From our paper prototypes, we choose to refine two based on feedback.

-Our breakthrough moment came when Jesse Schell, our Professor, posed to us that though these games used angles, both could be played without thinking about angles.
-We therefore needed to make angles essential to the experience.
-This priceless notion lead us to create Angle Jungle’s progenitor, which we called Treasure Hunter.
+Our breakthrough moment came when Jesse Schell, a faculty member at the ETC, posed to us that though these games used angles, both could be played without thinking about angles.
+We needed to make an angles essential experience.
+This priceless notion lead us to create Angle Jungle’s progenitor which we called Treasure Hunter.